Be devoted to one another in brotherly love; give preference to one another in honor. – Romans 12:10 (NAS)

 Bringing Honor Into Your Home

-- Confer valuable distinction upon your each child.
+- Confer valuable distinction upon each of your children.
 (Imagine that your child’s smile is God’s autograph)

 - Choose to highly value your children just a little above yourself.